Equotix/opencart-docs/docs/dependent_options.md

 ### OpenCart 1.5, 2, 3 & Cloud

+1. Adding Options to Products

-1. Proceed to `Catalog >> Products >> Edit Product >> Options Tab` to setup the option value dependencies.
+	Proceed to `Catalog >> Products >> Edit Product >> Options Tab` to setup the options for the products.

+2. Setting Options Parent

-2. Parent options must be a `select` type option, and each option can only have one parent.
+	Parent options must be a `select` type option, and each option can only have one parent.

+3. Setting Dependent Values

-3. Select the linked parent option values accordingly.
+	Select the linked parent option values accordingly.
 Hold the `shift` key on your keyboard to select multiple option values.

 	![Screenshot](images/dependent_options/image-1.png)

+4. Store Front Display

-4. The setup dependencies should now show / hide accordingly on the store front.
+	The dependencies setup for the product options should now show / hide accordingly on the store front.

 	![Screenshot](images/dependent_options/image-2.png)